powered by FreeFind

 The early history of the Ayres family appears to be lost in confusion over names.
 Certainly, the antecessors of this family prior to the arrival of John at Ipswich, cannot be easily traced.
 The prime biographer of the family, William Henry Whitmore, in his excellent genealogy states flatly: 'I know nothing of his parentage'.
 In an article which he wrote for the New England Historical and Genealogical Register in 1863 he says thus: 'Having spent some time in tracing the early generations of two distinct families of Ayres and Ayers I desire to preserve the result.
 Savage, (renowned biographer of early New Englanders), in his account, makes a mistake which escaped my notice till my attention was called to it by Mr. Melvin Lord.
 Captain John Ayres of Ipswich and Brookfield was not the son of John Ayres of Haverhill.
 I have carefully examined the deeds of Salem, and have careful copies of the town records of Ipswich and Haverhill, and these show that the mistake had been made by confounding two persons of the same name.
 It has been suggested that he was the John Eyre, grocer of Norwich, England, age 40 in 1637, who went to Holland, but this seems highly improbable.'

 SOURCE: Quaboag Plantation - Alias Brookfield: A Seventeenth Century Massachusetts Town by Louis E. Roy, M. D., West Brookfield, MA; Worcester, MA: Heffernan Press, Inc., 1965.
 The following information has been transcribed as found.
-In Chapter VII is an excellent biography of Captain John Ayres (pages 222-230) along with other information.
-The entire transcription can be read at Gloria Odom's site.
+In Chapter VII is an excellent biography of Captain John Ayres (pages 222-230) along with other information. pdf format HTML format

 Register Report for Capt.
 John Ayres and his Descendants